Royal Hospital Chelsea - facing figure court from the south grounds on a bright clear day.

 The Royal Hospital Chelsea is a unique and important national institution with a military-based culture.

-It was founded by Charles II in 1682 for "the succour and relief of veterans broken by age and war", and over 3 centuries later its significance remains as great as ever.
+It was founded by Charles II in 1681 for "the succour and relief of veterans broken by age and war", and over 3 centuries later its significance remains as great as ever.
 It stands today as a symbol of the esteem in which those who fight for our freedom are held, and a demonstration of the nations' obligation, and its wish, to look after them in their old age and infirmity.
-This tradition of caring for the nation's veteran soldiers has been handed down through successive generations, and been inherited by us.
+This tradition of caring for the nation's veteran soldiers has been handed down through successive generations, and inherited by us.

 At the heart of the Royal Hospital's vision lie two core ambitions.
 First, to ensure it remains recognised as being relevant to the Nation.
 Second, for it to be acknowledged as a beacon of excellence in the care of the elderly.
 These ambitions can only be achieved if Chelsea Pensioners and staff alike recognise they have obligations as well as privileges.
 The ethos of the Royal Hospital is thus one that puts a premium on selflessness and companionship: and the values laid out in this note underpin that ethos.
 They apply equally to all members of our community.